 - Easy to transport and install: Thanks to lightweight fiberglass roofing panels, they are incredibly easy to handle, transport, and install.
 In addition, the flexibility and versatility of fiberglass mean no special equipment is necessary to install.

 - Works great with other materials: There are many solutions that exist to combine fiberglass with other materials and construction elements.
 FRP composites may be the missing puzzle piece to complete a project you already have in the works.

-- Long lifetime and ease of maintenance: Looking back at the low-cost bullet point you already know that other materials such as wood, steel, aluminum, etc. may be cheaper upfront, but they are not as durable as fiberglass.
-FRP lasts longer than many materials, it is durable to aggressive heat/chemicals/elements, easy to clean and maintain.
+- Long lifetime and ease of maintenance: Looking back at the low-cost bullet point, you already know that other materials, such as wood, steel, aluminum, etc., may be cheaper upfront, but they are not as durable as fiberglass.
+FRP lasts longer than many materials, it is durable against aggressive heat/chemicals/elements, and is easy to clean and maintain.
 All of which makes it a sustainable choice that will give you the most value for your budget.